Rescue Rover: Development

 Rescue Rover had its programming origins in an aborted Super Mario Bros.
 3 port that id proposed to Nintendo six months earlier in 1990.
 Though Nintendo declined, the advances that it made in that demo aided development of their later projects, including Commander Keen and Dangerous Dave in the Haunted Mansion.

 Release

 Rescue Rover was released in 1991.
 In 1997, it was included in an anthology of all id's games to date.

 Reception

 David Kushner, in Masters of Doom, called it "a clever maze game" and cited it as an example of an emerging trend in id's games: darkly humorous violence.
-Travis Fahs of IGN wrote, "While it wasn't one of id's more impressive games, Rover had a following, and id would create a sequel a few months later."
+Travis Fahs of IGN wrote that despite the title was less impressive compared to other id's games, Rover had a cult following with the gamers, a factor which led to creation of a sequel.
 In a 2008 IGN reader poll about their favorite early id game, Rescue Rover received one vote.